ervinli117/Remdesivir/README.md

 # Remdesivir
-Scaling up of Remdesivir and provides descriptions along with calculations for different amoounts of starting materials
+Scaling up of Remdesivir.
+Provides detailed descriptions of each step of the making of the drug.
+Numbers can be changed based on the different amount of starting material available.
+Also, has all the information regarding mass, mols for each intermediate seen throughout the reaction.